 - Vegetarians have been noted to consume lesser amount of proteins, but they do not suffer from problems related to a high protein diet, such as osteoporosis (characterized by brittle and weak bones) and kidney failure.

-- The diet includes high level of antioxidants such as vitamin E & C as well as carotene, which is available in vegetables and fruits.
+- The diet includes a high level of antioxidants such as vitamin E & C as well as carotene, which is available in vegetables and fruits.

 - Additionally, they consume less amount of saturated fats.

-- Deficiency of vitamin B12 is common amongst vegetarians, as it is mainly available in meat, eggs and fish.
+- Deficiency of vitamin B12 is common amongst vegetarians, as it is mainly available in meat, eggs, and fish.
 Deficiency of vitamin B12 can yield rare symptoms such as increased fatigue, shortness of breath and a temporary loss of body balance.